Education

 The first programmable system

-Recognise programmable systems
+Recognising historic programmable systems

-Programmable systems are by no means a modern invention.
+Programmable systems, which are central to modern engineering, are by no means a recent invention.
 In fact, many regard the first to be Ktesibios's water clock, which was invented approximately 2250 years ago.
-In this activity, students apply what they know to state inputs, processes and outputs of unfamiliar programmable systems.

-The activity sheet includes teacher notes, guidance, useful web links, and links (where appropriate) to the national curriculum in each of the four devolved UK nations; England, Northern Ireland, Scotland and Wales.
+The activity sheet includes teachers’ notes, useful web links, and links (where appropriate) to the national curriculum in each of the four devolved nations; England, Northern Ireland, Scotland and Wales.

-All activity sheets and supporting resources (including film clips!) are free to download, and all the documents are fully editable, so you can tailor them to your students' and your schools' needs.
+All activity sheets and supporting resources are free to download, and all the documents are fully editable, so you can tailor them to your class’s and your schools’ needs.

-And please do share your classroom learning highlights with us @IETeducation
+Please do share your highlights with us @IETeducation.

 Videos